Smallibs/pilin/README.md

 ## Executing the program with a dedicated console

-Finally the previous program can be executed with the `console()` uyser defined effect.
+Finally the previous program can be executed with the user defined effect implemented by `console()`.

 ```kotlin
 val handled = program(Continuation.monad<List<String>>()) with {